 - Dental crowns can be fitted to virtually any tooth, no matter the damage.

-- Dental crowns can last a long time and are easy to replace if they crack or break.
+- Dental crowns can be replaced if they fracture or break.

 Porcelain Dental Crowns